GUIDELINES FOR SUBMITTING TEACHING CONTENT: (SERMON/SERIES MANUSCRIPTS, SMALL GROUP CURRICULUM)

 → include the translation you are using.
 An abbreviation is more than acceptable, for example: (NLT) instead of New Living Translation.
 (This isn’t because we only accept certain translations; we simply want other users to know which translation a certain verse or passage is coming from.)

 • Add Teacher Notes to clarify what you are trying to accomplish at specific points within your content.
 For example, your manuscript might include specific instructions within your lesson for your students to engage in discussion.
 But remember that the way you handle discussion times within your lessons may not work for other groups.
-So, add notes within your specific instructions to make them as generic and helpful as possible for another user.
+So, add notes to your specific instructions to make them as generic and helpful as possible for another user.

-Format a Teacher Note using:
+Format a Teacher Note:

-→ [brackets] around the content
+→ Using [brackets] around the content

 → Changing the text color to blue.